-In addition, any pupil who brings or possesses a firearm as defined in section 921 of Title 18 of the United States Code on Pinkerton campus, on school transportation, or to any Pinkerton activity or event as defined in RSA 193-D:1 without written authorization from the Head of School or designee shall be expelled from school by the local school board for a period of not less than 12 months.
+In addition, any pupil who brings or possesses a firearm as defined in section 921 of Title 18 of the United States Code on Pinkerton campus, on school transportation, or to any Pinkerton activity or event as defined in RSA 193-D:1 without written authorization from the Headmaster or designee shall be expelled from school by the local school board for a period of not less than 12 months.
 A pupil expelled from school in another state or NH School District shall not be eligible to enroll in Pinkerton Academy for the period of such expulsion.
 If the expulsion is for an indefinite period, the pupil or his/her parent/guardian may petition the Board of Trustees for enrollment, upon establishing residency in a sending district.
 If the pupil is denied enrollment, the expulsion may be appealed to the state board of education.
-The Head of School is authorized to modify these expulsion and re-enrollment requirement on a case-by-case basis.
+The Headmaster is authorized to modify these expulsion and reenrollment requirement on a case-by-case basis.

 Nothing in this section shall be construed to prevent the sending school district from providing educational services to such student in an alternative setting.
 Any time a pupil is suspended more than 10 school days in any school year, upon the pupil's return to school Pinkerton shall develop an intervention plan designed to proactively address the pupil's problematic behaviors.

-When a student has been suspended for a cumulative total of 15 days, the student and a parent/guardian will be required to meet with the Associate Head of School and the appropriate Associate Associate Head of School prior to that student's return to school.
+When a student has been suspended for a cumulative total of 15 days, the student and a parent/guardian will be required to meet with the Dean of Students and the appropriate Associate Dean of Students prior to that student's return to school.
 Prior suspensions for drug/alcohol, weapons, or fighting violations may be considered aggravating factors in making disciplinary decisions.
-A student may be referred to the Associate Head of School at any time for serious behavior issues.
+A student may be referred to the Dean of Students at any time for serious behavior issues.

 Except for when a student has been expelled, when Pinkerton contemplates a suspension which will result in cumulative suspension days for the school year more than twenty (20) days, the student shall be referred to the sending district so that it can arrange for alternative educational services for the student during any suspension day more than the 20 cumulative days.

-Probation: The Associate Head of School has the right to place on probation any student who has a history of excessive disciplinary referrals.
+Probation: The Dean of Students has the right to place on probation any student who has a history of excessive disciplinary referrals.
 While on probation, the student's behavior, attendance, and scholastic performance will be closely monitored, and further unacceptable conduct may lead to additional in-school interventions or further consequences.
 Specific details concerning probation will be provided upon request and to all students who are placed on probation.

 Suspension and Expulsion Policy for Students Receiving Special Education/504 Services: Multiple suspensions (in and out of school) adding up to more than ten (10) days in the same school year.
-It is expected that students receiving special education services or Section 504 accommodations at the Academy will and regulations set up for all students unless a rule or regulation is specifically modified by the student's IEP or Section 504 Plan.
-A special education student may be suspended for up to 10 school days (cumulative in the same school year).
-Beyond the tenth day of removal, consequences will not be invoked until an IEP/504 team, or pattern determination team, has held a manifestation meeting to determine whether the student has been subjected to a series of removals that constitute a pattern of behavior.
-Exceptions to this rule include the "special circumstances"